pratyusha-code/R_Internship_task/README.md

 3. Split the dataset into train and test dataset
 4. Create a model using the random forest algorithm
 5. Predict the performance of the model on the test dataset

+## How to run the code file:-
+* data set file is :